 Like any surgery, a total knee replacement presents risks.
 It also involves a long recovery and rehabilitation process.

-Like any surgery, a total knee replacement presents risks.
-It also involves a long recovery and rehabilitation process.
-Although surgeons performed more than 600,000 total knee replacements (TKRs) in the United States last year—and the annual number is expected to rise significantly within the next two decades—the decision about whether or not to proceed with a knee replacement remains both personal and practical.
+Although surgeons perform an estimated 700,000 total knee replacements (TKRs) in the United States each year — and the annual number is expected to rise significantly by 2030 — the decision about whether or not to proceed with a knee replacement remains both personal and practical.

 Many patients put off a TKR until pain and mobility problems become unbearable.
 It often takes time to come to terms with needing a knee replacement.
 Surgery is, after all, a big deal.
 At first, you may hope that less invasive treatment options will help your knee improve and render surgery unnecessary.